YuChunTsao/yuchuntsao.github.io/data/blog/2023/create-vector-tiles-with-tippecanoe.md

 ## Using your vector tiles in QGIS

-Since `PMTiles` connot be used directly in QGIS at this time, this part is only for `MBTiles` and `Directory`, but you can use `PMTiles` through Leaflet or Maplibre GL JS.

 ### MBTiles

 If you output vector tiles as `MBTiles`, you can use `tileserver-gl-light` to host your `MBTiles`.